darktable-org/dtdocs/content/module-reference/utility-modules/map/map-settings.md

 : Choose the mapping provider to source map information from.

 group size factor
-: Increase or decrease the size of image thumbnails shown on the map.
+: Increase or decrease the size of the area that causes images to be grouped.

 min images per group
 : The minimum number of images that need to be placed in the same position in order to automatically create an image group for them.